SupawitKaennak/KTranslator/README.md

      - Groq: Obtain an API key from [Groq Console](https://console.groq.com/).
      - Ollama: Download the server and models from [Ollama.com](https://ollama.com/).
      - OpenAI / Custom: Obtain an API key from [OpenAI Platform](https://platform.openai.com/) or [OpenRouter](https://openrouter.ai/).

-### Usage Instructions
-1. Run the `ktranslator.exe` executable.
-2. Click the Settings button (gear icon) to configure source and target languages, select the OCR engine, and choose the translation provider.
-3. Click **Add Region** and click-and-drag to define the target area on the screen.
-4. Click **Start Translate** to begin the capture loop.
-5. Toggle **Overlay Mode** to project the translated text directly onto the bounding box area.
-6. The translations will automatically update whenever the content within the bounding box changes.

 ---